 Healthy Pumpkin Recipes to Add to Your Fall Menu

 Do you think of fall as a time to indulge in all those yummy treats or as a time to invite new autumn produce into your kitchen?
-By adding in seasonal foods like acorn squash, butternut squash, and pumpkin we can introduce a whole new set of delicious recipes and reap the health benefits as well!
+By adding in seasonal foods like acorn squash, butternut squash, and pumpkin we can finally introduce a whole new set of delicious recipes and reap the health benefits as well!
 And in this article, I want to just focus on healthy pumpkin recipes and the hidden power of pumpkin!

 As much as I don’t want to admit that summer is winding down, I can already tell that the days are getting shorter.
 Autumn is right around the corner.
 As we get ready for all the upcoming fall holidays with all the delicious treats, it’s can be easy to lose sight of some of our health and fitness goals.